taking a nap outside a gurudwara in Delhi

 Where to Eat Near the State Emporiums on Baba Kharak Singh Road

-• Coffee Home is an excellent cafeteria style restaurant which specializes in south Indian food.
+• Coffee Home is a decent cafeteria style restaurant which specializes in south Indian food.
 It’s between the Maharashtra and Assam emporiums.
-They serve good dosa and filtered coffee.
+They serve good dosa and filtered coffee and have a large outdoor terrace.

 Where to Eat in Connaught Place